siliconMutapa/siliconMutapa/README.md

 Figma / ProtoPie / MERN / MEAN / DevOps / Android (Kotlin/Java) / React Native / Flutter / Python / IoT

-- 🔭 I’m currently working on this page
+- 🔭 We are currently working on this page
-- 📫 How to reach me: siliconMutapa@gmail.com
+- 📫 How to reach us: siliconMutapa@gmail.com
 - ⚡ Fun fact: Cheetahs thrive whilst working independently or as part of a group.
 They are task-focused and always pay close attention to detail.
 They are adventurous and love trying new experiences.
 Cheetahs often attempt to find their own solution to a problem before seeking assistance.